revolution

 News from Hyppolite Taine

-He is a pedant, the pedant is the hollow and inflated mind which, because it is full of words, believes itself to be full of ideas, enjoys its sentences and deceives itself in order to dictate to others.
-He is a hypocrite who thinks he is sincere, a Cain who takes himself for Abel.
+He is a pedant, the pedant is the hollow and inflated mind which because it is full of words believes itself to be full of ideas, enjoys its sentences and deceives itself to rule others.
+He is a hypocrite who believes himself to be sincere, a Cain who takes himself for Abel.
+In this shrinking brain, given over to abstraction, and Continue reading

 Antigone, rebellious and intimate (1/7.
 The family)